 Read the article.
 It will curl your hair.

 Another interesting aside is the fact that Dr. Ruth Fox, the founder of ASAM, liked to use LSD on her alcoholic patients to make them more obedient and compliant, and "willing ... to affiliate with A.A.".
+She also insisted that all of her alcoholic patients must get the following treatment before release: She gave them Anabuse and then made them drink alcohol, which made them deathly ill.
+Two patients nearly died from the "treatment", but she kept on doing it anyway.
 There sure seem to be a lot of mad scientists who are eager to fix alcoholics.

 Tiebout forgot the first rule of the Hippocratic Oath: Do No Harm.